You’ve probably heard that palm oil is bad for you. And if you haven’t, then you’ve definitely heard that saturated fat is bad for you.

 Public interest in glycidyl fatty acid esters (3-MCPD) grew in early 2017 when Nutella launched an advertising campaign to assure consumers that their product is safe after claims that a key ingredient — palm oil — might cause cancer.
 The concern is over contaminants, glycidyl fatty acid esters, which may form when palm oil is refined at temperatures above 393° F. The campaign was a response to a statement from the European Food Safety Authority (EFSA) that “glycerol-based process contaminants found in vegetable oils, margarines and some processed foods raise potential health concerns for average consumers of these foods in all young age groups, and for high consumers in all age groups.”

-Part of Palm Done Right is ensuring manufacturing practices that limit the formation of glycidyl fatty acid esters, carefully monitoring levels and maintaining standards that far exceed industry norms.
+Part of Palm Done Right’s fight in transforming the palm oil industry is ensuring manufacturing practices that limit the formation of glycidyl fatty acid esters, carefully monitoring levels and maintaining standards that far exceed industry norms.
 In fact, Palm Done Right red palm oil does not go through high heat processing at all, so no glycidyl fatty acid esters are formed.
 When you cook at home, it is always a good idea to avoid heating any vegetable oil past the smoke point — that way you’ll avoid creating glycidyl fatty acid esters.

 “Palm oil that is harvested at the right moment, pressed quickly and processed at appropriate temperatures contains insignificant levels of contaminants — if any,” according to the Italian Union for Sustainable Palm Oil.
 We agree that the way palm is harvested and processed makes a big difference, which is why we are leading the industry in terms of transparency, sustainability, organics, fair trade, farmer empowerment, and community building — as well as manufacturing and processing.